Symbian9/wiki-template/Android.md

 Android 4.2 added multi-user support.
 External storage concepts were adjusted in the following way:
 - Primary external storage is specific to each user and not accessible for other user. `/sdcard` can be used to access to primary external storage (whether SD card or not). `WRITE_EXTERNAL_STORAGE` grants access to the whole volume.
-- For optimization, large OBB files may be shared between multiple users in the `Android/obb` directory.
 - On secondary external storage, apps may only write to package-specific directories as allowed by synthesized permissions (see below, although documented as "since Android 4.4").

 Android 4.4 introduced synthesized (implicit) permissions for apps to access data in `Android/data/PACKAGENAME`. [`Context.getExternalFilesDirs`](https://developer.android.com/reference/android/content/Context.html#getExternalFilesDirs(java.lang.String)) provides a collection of paths for this folder on all external volumes, starting with the primary storage.
 However, this folder will be deleted when the app is uninstalled.

 Furthermore, Android 4.4 added a [Storage Access Framework (SAF)](https://developer.android.com/guide/topics/providers/document-provider.html) which aims to standardize the way user access documents in apps.
-Via a system UI, it gives access to any directory on a storage volume.
+Via a system UI, it gives access to any document offered by a storage provider.
+Providers exist for external storage as well as for cloud services.

 Another noteworthy addition is the standard directory for documents, [`DIRECTORY_DOCUMENTS`](https://developer.android.com/reference/android/os/Environment.html#DIRECTORY_DOCUMENTS).

+Android 5.0 extends the Storage Access Framework by the option to get access to whole document tree, i.e. a folder (even a whole SD card) and all its content.

 Android 6.0 introduced interactive permission granting at runtime, i.e. the explicit `WRITE_EXTERNAL_STORAGE` maybe granted or revoked by the user as needed, instead of being accepted at installation.
-Use may even revoke permissions from apps developed for older versions.
+Users may revoke permissions even from apps developed for older versions.

 Android 7.0 adds [Scoped Directory Access](https://developer.android.com/training/articles/scoped-directory-access.html).
 A new class [`StorageVolume`](https://developer.android.com/reference/android/os/storage/StorageVolume.html) features a method [`createAccessIntent`](https://developer.android.com/reference/android/os/storage/StorageVolume.html#createAccessIntent(java.lang.String)) for getting runtime access to a standard storage directory or entire (secondary) volume.